marcelpetersen/mobil/_drafts/why-your-rental-business-needs-to-go-digital-a-story.md

 > 42% of travelers use smartphones to plan and book their trips. ([1](http://ir.tripadvisor.com/news-releases/news-release-details/tripadvisor-study-reveals-42-travelers-worldwide-use-smartphones))

 Jordan searches for the cheapest rental option on the web browser of his smartphone and Alex uses a popular car rental app.
 Jordan finds a budget company called Kwik-E-Rentals and shows Alex how low the price is.
-Even though Alex is a bit surprised she couldn’t find the company on the app she used, they decide to book with that company.
+Even though Alex is a bit surprised she couldn’t find the company on the app she used, they decide to go with them anyway.

 Fast forward a few months: Alex and Jordan arrive in Italy, are slightly jetlagged and very eager to get to their car and drive to their hotel.
-Upon retrieving their luggage, they find the booking counter of their rental car company, only to see that all the service personnel are nowhere to be found and a line of eight other people are already waiting in front of them.
+Upon retrieving their luggage, they find the booking counter of their rental car company, only to see that the service personnel are nowhere to be found and a line of eight other people are already waiting in front of them.

 > Waiting in line is a form of emotional stress. ([2](https://www.nytimes.com/2012/08/19/opinion/sunday/why-waiting-in-line-is-torture.html))

 They wait another 20 (excruciatingly long) minutes for a Kwik-E-Rentals employee to return, who it turns out was on her lunch break.
 The customers waiting in line didn’t know that the only other employee supposed to show up that day was sick, leaving the service counter short-staffed.

 Another hour goes by, and at that point, Alex and Jordan are thoroughly annoyed and exhausted.
 Finally, it’s their turn at the counter.
-After filling out tons of paperwork, the couple gets the key to their car.
+After filling out a massive pile of paperwork, the couple gets the keys to their car.
 On the way to the rental car parking lot, Jordan drops the car key in a murky puddle.
 Gross!

 > The top reason for downloading a travel app is convenience. ([3](https://www.thinkwithgoogle.com/advertising-channels/apps/app-marketing-travel-consumer-journey/))

 After finally driving off with their rental car, Jordan opens the window to let in a warm breeze.
 Unfortunately, Alex still has the pile of rental papers in her lap, and it’s so windy outside that two of the papers - with her signature on them! - fly out the window.
 Jordan tries to pull over to the side of the road to catch the papers before they disappear into the distance, but in doing so he hits the bumper of the car in front of him.
-He’s suddenly faced with the unfortunate task of having to not only explain to the other driver why he was distracted, but also having to call the rental company to explain to them what had just happened in detail.
+He’s suddenly faced with the unfortunate task of having to not only explain to the other driver why he was distracted, but also having to call the rental company to explain what had just happened in detail - including the size of the large scratch on the door.

 Does the story of Alex and Jordan’s vacation sound like a horrible-but-relatable scenario?
 Can you feel your customers nodding their heads in agreement?